chandrahaswtw/photo-viewer-react/README.md

 # REACT PHOTO VIEWER

-You can have a quick look [here]("https://chandrahaswtw.github.io/photo-viewer-react/").
+You can have a [quick look here]("https://chandrahaswtw.github.io/photo-viewer-react/")

 It's developed in React and uses SASS as CSS pre-compiler.
 This uses the following JSONPlaceHolder API's:
 - ALBUMS API : ```https://jsonplaceholder.typicode.com/albums```,